Luke Goedeke

-Luke Goedeke (/ˈgʌdɪki/ GUH-dih-kee; born November 21, 1998) is an American football guard for the Tampa Bay Buccaneers of the National Football League (NFL).
-He played college football at UW–Stevens Point before transferring to Central Michigan.
+Luke Goedeke (/ˈgʌdɪki/ GUH-dih-kee; born November 21, 1998) is an American professional football offensive tackle for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the Wisconsin–Stevens Point Pointers before transferring to the Central Michigan Chippewas.

-Early life and high school
+Early life

-Goedeke, who is of German descent, grew up in Whitelaw, Wisconsin and attended Valders High School in Valders, Wisconsin.
+Goedeke, who is of German descent, grew up in Whitelaw, Wisconsin, and attended Valders High School in Valders, Wisconsin.
 He played tight end in high school and almost gave up the sport due to a severe shoulder injury.

 College career

-Goedeke began his collegiate career at Wisconsin–Stevens Point.
+Goedeke began his collegiate career at the University of Wisconsin–Stevens Point.
 As a freshman, he caught 12 passes for 132 yards.
 After the season, Goedeke transferred to Central Michigan University.
 He redshirted his first season at CMU and moved from tight end to the offensive line.
 He was named the Chippewas' starting right tackle as a redshirt sophomore and started all 14 of the team's games.
 Goedeke missed the 2020 season due to a knee injury.
 He was named first-team All-Mid-American Conference as a redshirt junior.

 Professional career

-Goedeke was selected in the second round with the 57th overall pick of the 2022 NFL Draft by the Tampa Bay Buccaneers.
+Goedeke was selected in the second round with the 57th overall pick of the 2022 NFL draft by the Tampa Bay Buccaneers.
+On June 6, he signed his four-year rookie contract.
+He was named the Buccaneers Week 1 starting left guard as a rookie, starting the first seven games there.
+The following season he was named the starting right tackle, starting every game in 2023 and most of 2024.

+On September 4, 2025, Goedeke signed a four-year, $90 million contract extension with the Buccaneers through the 2029 season.
+On September 18, Goedeke was placed on injured reserve due to a foot injury, and activated on November 8.